 - Talk to your candidate and not about them: Use "you", "we" and "our" pronouns throughout your description.
 For example instead of using sentences like "The ideal candidate will have knowledge of the industry" make it more personal, "You know all about our industry."

-⚾️ Homerun's easy to use online hiring tool provides you with job description templates that meet all of the guidelines above.
+⚾️ To help you hit the ground running check out these job description templates that follow all of the guidelines listed above.
 Job description templates save you the time and hassle of figuring out what needs to be included in your role description and requirements.
 We've done that research for you.
 Just customize, add company-specific information (see next steps for details) and you're ready to publish!
-Try it out by starting a free trial of Homerun here.

 2. The anatomy of your job description: What elements to include